planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ## Pseudo-invariant feature generation - pif.py

 The reference and candidate images are analyzed to find pixels that are invariant over the set.
-The motivation for this step is removing the effect of change (e.g. clouds or snow) from the normalization transformation calculation. `pif_wrapper.py` has example useage.
+The motivation for this step is removing the effect of change (e.g. clouds or snow) from the normalization transformation calculation. `pif_wrapper.py` has example usage.

 ### Input
 * An array representing the image values for a single band in the candidate image